rlmic/impact-bombing-vietnam/README.md

 ## Project structure :world_map:

 The folder is structured to facilitate the reproduction and transparency in the generation of the econometric analysis.
-To navigate efficiently through the project, please refer to the following detailed "map" of the project:
+To navigate efficiently through the project, please refer to the following detailed "map" of the project.

 <details>